klairecodes/blog/README.md

-# This is my personal, blog, and project portfolio website.
+# My Personal Website and Blog
+See it live at https://kcurde.com.

 # Using
 ## Docker/Podman